-There are more than 5.7 million apps on both the App Store and Google Play.
-All of them potentially can generate millions of dollars, but only a small portion of apps do.
+There are more than 5.7 million apps on the Apple App Store and Google Play combined.
+All of them can potentially generate millions of dollars, but only a small portion of apps hit it big.

-If you are considering creating an app to generate a source of revenue, there are many different variables you should take into account.
-However, keep in mind that if revenue is the only reason why you want to create an app, it may be better to reconsider.
+If you are considering creating an application to unlock a source of revenue, there are different variables that should enter the equation.
+However, if revenue is the only reason why you want to create an app, you need to revisit your vision.

-While seeing successful apps can tempt you to build a similar product, it is unlikely that you’ll be able to create another Uber or Instagram.
-Before developing an app, research further and focus on the features that make popular apps profitable.
+While seeing successful apps can tempt you to build a similar product, it is unlikely that you’ll pick up the same success as Revolut or Instagram.
+Before developing an app, research further and focus on the unique features that make popular apps profitable.

 How Does the Platform Influence Potential Earnings?

-Platform choice can have a significant impact on your earning potential due to differences in market shares, purchasing power, and overall platform popularity.
+Platform choice can have a significant impact on your earning potential due to differences in market share, purchasing power, and overall platform popularity.
 According to Statista, the Android operating system dominates with a 72% market share, while iOS accounts for around 28% of the mobile market.
 However, the picture changes dramatically if you look at each region separately.

-For example, users from countries like the USA, Canada, Australia, Japan, and Scandinavian countries prefer iOS while users from Eastern Europe, some Western European countries, South America, Africa, and most Asian countries tend to choose Android devices.
+For example, users from countries like the USA, Canada, Australia, and Japan, as well as Scandinavian countries, prefer iOS, while users from Eastern Europe, some Western European countries, South America, Africa, and most Asian countries tend to choose Android devices.
 When creating an app, these regional preferences are vital to the implementation of your monetization model.

-According to Sensor Tower, in the App Store, the highest growth rates on Apple’s App Store are expected in Africa, Middle East, Latin America, and Europe.
+According to Sensor Tower, the highest growth rates on Apple’s App Store are expected in Africa, the Middle East, Latin America, Europe, and Australia.
 These statistics indicate that you should consider these regions for your target audience if you’re interested in an iOS app.

-When looking at the growth rates for Google Play, it is predicted that the highest growth rates will be seen in Africa, Latin America, Europe, and Australia.
+When looking at the growth rates for Google Play, it is predicted that the highest will be seen in Africa, Latin America, Europe, and Australia.

-Choose one or more of these platforms wisely because the income from your app depends on your decision.
+Choose one or both of these platforms wisely because the income from your app depends on your decision.

 What Are the Types of Revenue Models?

 In addition to choosing the app’s platform, it is important to consider the monetization model that you will use.
 The good news is that you don’t need to reinvent the wheel.
 The beaten track of mobile development already has some popular and well-tested monetization models that will let you gain from your solution.

-To better understand the most common revenue models, let’s first classify all models into three categories:
+To better understand the most common revenue models, let’s first classify them into three categories:

-- Free apps: This category of apps doesn’t have any paid content but instead rely on advertising to generate revenue.
+- Free apps: These apps don’t have any paid content but instead rely on advertising to generate revenue.
 Free apps can be downloaded and used for free.

 - Partially free apps (Freemium): This is currently the most popular monetization model.
-Freemium apps can be downloaded for free, but the app limits users’ functionality.
-To be able to enjoy the app’s full functionality, the user will need to pay.
+Freemium apps can be downloaded for free, but the app limits users’ functionality to basic features.
+To unlock all features, the user needs to purchase a subscription or pay for add-ons.

 - Paid apps: Premium or paid apps cost users a one-time download fee to install them from the app marketplace unless there is a free trial period.
 However, after the trial period is over, the user will need to pay to continue using the app.

-Now, let’s see how you can make money using each of the payment models.
+Now, let’s see how you can make money using each of these payment models.

-You earn money based on the users’ interactions with the advertisements displayed in the app.
-Remember, to make a good profit from your free app, you need to have a lot of downloads.
+You, as an application owner, earn money based on users’ interactions with the advertisements displayed in the app.
+However, to make a good profit from your free app, you need to have an impressive user base.

 The most popular affiliate marketing campaign types include:

 - Cost per click (CPC): You get paid for each click on the ads displayed in your app.
-However, one click is nothing, so these campaigns’ revenue is calculated on a cost per mille (thousand) basis.
+The revenue is calculated on a cost per mille (thousand) basis.

-- Cost per view (CPW): The more times users watch the ads, the more money you get.
-This type of campaign typically uses video ads.
+- Cost per view (CPW): The more times users watch the ads, the more money they get.
+This type of campaign typically relies on video ads.

-The key benefit of the free apps monetization strategy is that there is a great variety of ad formats, so you can choose the one that best suits your needs.
+The key benefit of the free app monetization strategy is that there is a great variety of ad formats, so you can choose the one that best suits your needs.

 As you can see, there are a lot of options to choose from.
-To start with, you can choose an ad format based on criteria that bother you the most, whether it’s price or level of user engagement.
-There is only one drawback to this approach.
-Unlike other monetization strategies, because of their nature, ads need to be tested and analyzed constantly, which leads to more frequent changes in terms of formats and placements.
+However, unlike other monetization strategies, ads need to be tested and analyzed constantly, which leads to more frequent changes in terms of formats and placements.

-The freemium monetization model is a good alternative to choose if you are not into the idea of using ads in your app, and users like it when they can explore the content before spending any money.
+The freemium monetization model is a good alternative to choose if you are not into the idea of using ads in your app.
+Besides, users can engage with your free product without spending any money.

-Using the freemium model means using in-app purchases or in-app subscriptions as the main revenue source.
-With this model, the app can sell additional content, including extra lives in games, virtual currency, ads removing options, premium content, etc.
+Using the freemium model means including in-app purchases or in-app subscriptions as the main revenue source.
+With this model, the app can sell supplemental content, including extra lives in games, virtual currency, ad removal options, premium content, etc.

 However, you shouldn’t be afraid to use this model if you give your users content that has real value.
-By doing so, you gain their loyalty that can be converted into paying customers.
+By doing so, you gain their loyalty, which can then be converted into paying customers.

 In this case, we believe that the best way to show users all the benefits of your app is to offer them a trial period.
 This way, you can prove that your product is worth their time and money.

-Here, a disadvantage is that you need to keep in mind that you won’t get the exact amount of money that you charge for your in-app offers.
-This is because both Apple and Google's app stores charge a fee between 15% and 30% on each transaction.
-The goal here is to find the right balance between how much money you can allocate to service fees and how much money your users are willing to pay for additional content.
+However, keep in mind that both Apple’s and Google's app stores charge a fee between 15% and 30% on each transaction.
+The goal here is to strike the right balance between the service fees and the amount of money your users are willing to pay for additional content.

-Today, the statistics say otherwise, as users prefer free and freemium apps.
+Today, the statistics say otherwise, as free and freemium applications dominate the app marketplaces.
 The increase in demand for free and freemium apps pushes developers towards using these monetization models rather than the paid app model.

-With the paid app monetization model, revenue is strictly connected to new users.
-If constantly growing a new user base isn’t a problem for you, then go ahead, use the paid app model, and set a price for your app.
+With the paid app monetization model, revenue is directly linked to the number of new users.
+If you can constantly bring in new customers and increase your user base, then the paid app model is the right choice for you.

 Which Mobile Apps Categories Generate the Most Money?

-During the COVID-19 pandemic, home quarantine measures were introduced to flatten the curve and restrain the spread.
-People had to stay at home where the smartphone was the portal to the outside world.
-And in the next few years, we expect mobile to take over even a greater share of our lives.
-Time spent in main “at-home” app categories is expected to exceed 1.3 trillion hours on Android phones alone in 2021 and is projected to increase.
+During the COVID-19 pandemic, home quarantine measures were introduced to flatten the curve and restrain the spread of disease.
+People had to stay at home under lockdowns, and a smartphone was the only portal to the outside world.
+And as COVID-19 has accelerated the mobile surge, we expect mobile to take over even a greater share of our lives in the next few years.
+Time spent in apps has already reached 3.8 trillion hours on Android phones alone in 2021 and is projected to increase.

 Game apps will continue to take a higher share on Google Play than the App Store, with its projected 71% share in 2025 compared to 42% on the App Store.

 So, how do games make money?
 The monetization strategy in game apps usually depends on the game genre.
-For example, hyper-casual games are usually free and don’t demand a strong skill set.
-For hyper-casual games, their main source of revenue is ads.
+For example, hypercasual games are usually free and don’t demand a strong skill set.
+For those games, the main source of revenue is ads.

 For other genres like simulation and casual games, which require a higher level of engagement and skill set, in-app purchases are used as the main form of monetization.
-Examples of this monetization model include Honor of Kings, which earned more than $1.5 billion in H1 2021, and Tencent’s PUBG Mobile, which approached $1.5 billion in the first half of 2022.
+Examples of this monetization model include Tencent’s Honor of Kings, which earned over $1.24 billion as of Q3 2022, and PUBG Mobile, which approached $450.6 million in the first half of 2022.
 These two are the top-grossing mobile apps in 2022.

 Both PUBG Mobile and Honor of Kings are free to download, but the real money is made through in-app purchases.
 For example, in Honor of Kings, users can pay to upgrade their characters, costumes, and weapons, and that brings in significant revenue when you consider the game’s audience of 100 million active users daily.

 More and more people choose streaming services for their entertainment needs instead of paying for cable.
 Thanks to their more direct and personalized distribution over cable, these apps are prospering.
-Consumers in the US will have an average of 9.5 video streaming apps installed on their phones in 2021 — up 85% from 2019 as they seek more content options during the COVID-19 pandemic.
+In 2021, the number of hours spent watching video streaming grew by 32% from pre-pandemic levels.
+Livestreaming is also promoting growth in engagement for social apps, leading to larger consumer spend.

 Health and Fitness Apps

-The leaders in the health and fitness category also include Strava, with around $5 million in user spending per month, and Calm, a meditation application with more than $6 million in gross revenue per month.
+The leaders in the health and fitness category also include meditation apps such as Calm and Headspace, with revenues in Q2 2022 of $25 million and $19 million, respectively.
 Both of these apps operate on a subscription-based model, allowing users to unlock additional premium features and offer in-app purchases, which allow users to pay for services and products related to sports and meditation.

 Another popular app comes from personal trainer Kayla Itsines, and Itsines’s Sweat app is a great example for new app developers.
 Right after its release in late 2015, Sweat gained a stunning user base, which converted into $100 million in yearly revenue.